RobinBoers/molly-brown/README.md

 superuser/root.
 It will run as any other user, but CGI processes will necessary run as the same user as the server and so unavoidably will have access to sensitive files.
-You should proceed with extreme caution and only use carefully vetted CGI programs (or upgrade Go).
+You should proceed with extreme caution and only use carefully vetted CGI programs.
+Consider using systemd's ability to chroot a non-privileged process at the moment of startup to at least confine the risk to Molly Brown's sensitive files and not the entire system's.

 Molly Brown will compile on non-unix operating systems and is known to run on Plan9, for example, but no special security measures are taken